 - Knife (to level off milk powder).
 Plastic is easier to sterilize than metal.

-- Measuring jug, with fork or whisk (not necessary if you make up the formula directly in the bottles, as explained in preparing & warming formula).
+- Measuring jug, with fork or whisk (not necessary if you make up the formula directly in the bottles.

 Your choice of feeding nipple is much more important than your choice of bottle when it comes to bottle feeding your baby.
 The cheapest bottles are just as suitable as expensive ones.
 Plain shapes are the easiest to clean.
 Some manufacturers claim their bottles offer 'anti-colic' properties, but there's no proof that this is true.